Despite, or in spite of, its reputation as a beautiful country, there are some unusual places to visit in New Zealand!

 What makes Rotorua one of the most unusual places in New Zealand is the smell.
 You may be sitting there and thinking “What the smell!?
 What does he mean!?
 Let me explain:

 Slope Point is the southernmost point of the South Island.
-This was one that I really wanted to visit, unfortunately, I was unable to do so, during my time in New Zealand.
-The reason I wanted to visit so badly, was because of a post I had seen before I did my New Zealand Working Holiday.
+This was one that I really wanted to visit, but unfortunately, I was unable to do so, during my time in New Zealand.

 The images of trees bent over, due to the ferocity of the wind intrigued me!
 As Slope Point is right at the bottom of New Zealand, the fact that I would almost be at the end of the Earth intrigued me as well!